vanyakosmos/reactor/README.md

 - [x] add reactions to albums without reposting each photo (simple reply with buttons)
 - [x] show credits of original message: who posted, from whom forwarded
 - [x] allow to change bot settings only to chat's admins
-- [ ] add more settings:
+- [ ] add more chat settings:
   - [x] number of buttons in row
   - [x] types of messages to be reposted
   - [x] buttons padding
   - [x] hide/show credits
-  - [ ] reply the original message instead of reposting it
+  - [ ] reply to the original message instead of reposting it
   - [ ] allow to disable custom reactions
   - [ ] regulate button size (max string length)
   - [ ] add emoji enforcing